GEN Malaysia aims 2Q launch for US$800mln theme park

 Resorts World Genting, located in an upland area outside Malaysia’s capital, only reopened on February 16, after being closed for more than three weeks as a Covid-19 countermeasure.

-Genting Malaysia had invested “over US$800 million” in Genting SkyWorlds, which was undergoing some “finishing touches” for the eventual launch, reported respectively Reuters and financial news outlet The Edge Markets, citing management.
+Genting Malaysia invested “over US$800 million” in Genting SkyWorlds, which was undergoing some “finishing touches” for the eventual launch, reported respectively Reuters and financial news outlet The Edge Markets, citing management.

 The outdoor theme park is to feature in its rides and imagery, themes linked to the 20th Century Fox movie brand.